biopython/biopython/Doc/Tutorial/chapter_seqio.rst

 Suppose that you don’t really want to write your records to a file or handle – instead you want a string containing the records in a particular file format.
-The ``Bio.SeqIO`` interface is based on handles, but Python has a useful built in module which provides a string based handle.
+The ``Bio.SeqIO`` interface is based on handles, but Python has a useful built-in module which provides a string based handle.

 For an example of how you might use this, let’s load in a bunch of